Sen. Schumer pushing bill to invest billions in tech jobs, wants goods made in our region

 CANANDAIGUA, N.Y.
-(WROC) — Senator Chuck Schumer today announcing a $52 Billion dollar plan to dramatically increase US investment in technology manufacturing, with the hope that some of that could be for our region.
+(WROC) — Sen. Chuck Schumer announced on Thursday a $52 billion plan to dramatically increase U.S. investment in technology manufacturing, with the hope that some of that could be for our region.

-In his proposed bill, Senator Schumer says keeping the US ahead of the global technology race is key.
+In his proposed bill, Sen. Schumer says keeping the U.S. ahead of the global technology race is key.

 “So we have lots of tech opportunities in the Rochester area,” he said Wednesday at Akoustis Technologies off of Route 332 in Canandaigua.